Zenysis/Harmony-Wiki/Local-Development-‐-Step-by-step-instructions.md

 - You have Docker 24.0.6 (or thereabouts) installed.
 - You're using *nix.

+> [!WARNING]
+> Python 3.10 and up are NOT supported at this point in time.

 ### Ports used

 _The following ports need to be available for local development:_